dwaite/connect/openid-connect-self-issued-v2-1_0.md

     REQUIRED.
 Constant string value id_token.
 - client_id
     REQUIRED.
 RP ID value for the RP, which in this case contains the redirect_uri value of the RP.
-- sub_type
-    REQUIRED.
-A space seperated string denoting the URI types that the OpenID provider supports.
 - id_token_hint
     OPTIONAL. id_token_hint parameter value, as specified in Section 3.1.2.
 If the ID Token is encrypted to the Self-Issued OP, the sub (subject) of the signed ID Token MUST be sent as the kid (Key ID) of the JWE.
 - claims
     OPTIONAL. claims parameter value, as specified in Section 5.5.
 - registration
     OPTIONAL.
+This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in Section 2.2.1.
+- registration_uri
-This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in Section 2.1.
+    OPTIONAL.
+This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in Section 2.2.2.
 - request
     OPTIONAL.
 Request Object value, as specified in Section 6.1.
 The Request Object MAY be encrypted to the Self-Issued OP by the RP.
 In this case, the sub (subject) of a previously issued ID Token for this RP MUST be sent as the kid (Key ID) of the JWE.
+- request_uri
+    OPTIONAL.
+URL where Request Object value can be retrieved from, as specified in Section 6.2.

+When `request` or `reques_uri` parameters are NOT present, `registration` or `registration_uri` parameters MUST be present in the request.
+When `request` or `reques_uri` parameters are present, `registration` or `registration_uri` parameters MUST be included in either of those parameters.

 Other parameters MAY be sent.
 Note that all Claims are returned in the ID Token.